themeblvd/justwrite/README.md

 When browsing Github repos, you may not be used to seeing a section like this called "Application Design" but this section is so important.
 When building any application, we have to think about why we're doing what we're doing, and how that relates to who's using it

-So, in this section, let's explore the various parts of the application, and the motivation behind how they, look, feel, and function.
+So in this section, let's explore the various parts of the application, and the motivation behind how all of the pieces look, feel and function.

 ### Spatial Design and Flow